jechocarlos/entitlements-service/README.md

 - Python 3.10+ (or the version specified in your `requirements.txt`)
 - Pip (Python package installer)
 - Docker and Docker Compose (optional, for containerized setup)
+- Access to a running PostgreSQL instance (local or remote).

 ### Local Development (without Docker)